Orange County Child Custody Lawyer: Mediation or Litigation

 Supervised Visitation means that another responsible adult must be present when the non-custodial parent is visiting.
 The situation and court-order will dictate if the non-custodial parent gets to select the supervisor.
-In other situations, the meeting must take place in a specific location so that an appointed social worker can be present.
+In other child custody situations, the meeting must take place in a specific location so that an appointed social worker can be present.

 Virtual Visitation is when visitation takes place over video-conferencing applications.
-While this may not be ideal in some situations, it can be a reasonable option when parents live far apart, or something else prohibits physical visitation.
+While this may not be ideal in some child custody situations, it can be a reasonable option when parents live far apart, or something else prohibits physical visitation.

 Contact Our Family Law Attorney For Child Custody